-- 1. The applicant may at any time withdraw his Community trade mark application or restrict the list of goods or services contained therein.
+- Article 44.
+Withdrawal, restriction and amendment of the application - The applicant may at any time withdraw his Community trade mark application or restrict the list of goods or services contained therein.
 Where the application has already been published, the withdrawal or restriction shall also be published. - 2.
 In other respects, a Community trade mark application may be amended, upon request of the applicant, only by correcting the name and address of the applicant, errors of wording or of copying, or obvious mistakes, provided that such correction does not substantially change the trade mark or extend the list of goods or services.
 Where the amendments affect the representation of the trade mark or the list of goods or services and are made after publication of the application, the trade mark application shall be published as amended.